 In short, no. It must be condensed soup – regular soup would not be thick enough and you would end up with a runny mess of a casserole.

-can you make this green bean casserole ahead of time?
+can you make this RECIPE ahead of time?

 If you want to get ahead of the game, you can make the casserole in advance.
 Prepare the casserole, cover with tin foil and refrigerate for a maximum of 24 hours.